 Anyone can suffer from anxiety.
 In fact, I would go so far as to say that everyone suffers from anxiety at some point.
-Anxiety is a natural response to a perceived threat.
+It's a natural response to a perceived threat.
 It is also a normal response to pressure, be it the pressure of an exam or a presentation at work.
-Any stressful situation can evoke anxiety, and this anxiety can even affect our performance.
+Any stressful situation can evoke anxiety, and this can affect our performance.

 Fight or Flight Response

 In the past, hunter-gatherers would often come across situations which were literally life-or-death.
 A sharp-toothed predator or another tribe presented danger, and we had to fight or run away.

 In modern times, anxiety becomes a problem when it causes more distress that it prevents and keeps us from living our lives.
 If we feel the need to run away from an exam hall or a conference room due to performance anxiety, then our anxiety becomes an anxiety disorder.